CompuTec/computec-docs/docs/wms/user-guide/weight-scales/mettler-toledo.md

 sidebar_position: 2
 ---

-# Mettler Toledo weight scale configuration to work with CompuTec WMS
+# Mettler Toledo Weight Scale Configuration

 To correctly configure a weight scale, it is required to create a Template and assign it to the weight scale.
 Next, it is required to choose a work Mode for the scales and finally assign the Template to the scale work Mode.